Albert0i/react_redux_tutorial/ActionPlan.md

 ## IV.
 Create a Redux State Slice
 Splitting up redux state object into multiple slices of state.
-So, a slice is really a collection of reducer logic of actions for a single feature in the app.
+So, a slice is really a collection of reducer logic of actions for a single feature in the app. (check [createSlice](https://redux-toolkit.js.org/api/createslice) for details)

 For example, a blog might have a slice for post and another slice for comment to handle the logic of each differently.